Rebilly/rebilly-php/README.md

 This new major version brings several new helper classes to communicate with Rebilly REST APIs and some incompatibilities that should be tested before switching SDK versions.

-- Now, a service class can be explicitly created to make the API calls instead of using only the `Client`.
-The service is a helper class that encapsulates the API calls for a specific context.
-It means that `CoreService` is responsible for the API calls related to the [core API][link-api-doc], `UsersService` for the [users API][link-api-doc-user], and `ReportsService` for the [reports API][link-api-doc-reports]. `CombinedService` can be used to make calls to any of the contexts.
+- Now, a `Service` class can be explicitly instantiated to make the API calls instead of using only the `Client`, as it encapsulates the API calls.

-- To simplify the migration from the previous version, the `Client` object can be used to make calls to any API context directly.
+- To simplify the migration from the previous version, the `Client` object can be used to make calls to any API directly.
 For example, instead of instantiating a service class, one can use:
   ```php
   $client->customers()->create($form);
   ```